K4YN5/speedtracker/README.md

-# speedtracker
+# Speedtracker

-A simple API wrapper around speedtest and graphs
+A simple API wrapper around speedtest, storing the results and providing a simple web interface to view the results.